veganhacktivists/veganhacktivists/src/app/MIGRATION.md

 ## trpc

-trpc is configured to use createTRPCReact for in the app directory. pages continues using the
+trpc is configured to use createTRPCReact for the client and createCaller for the server in the app directory. pages continues to use the old setup.

-example repo
+trpc with app router example:
 https://github.com/devietti/trpc-next13-app/blob/main/src/app/servercomponent/page.tsx

 ## unwanted behaviour